 - Interim Actions – The College may take reasonable and appropriate interim action to ensure the safety of the complainant and campus community (e.g. temporary restriction from campus, no-contact orders, etc.).
 The Vice President of Academic Affairs, if employee is a faculty member, or the Vice President of Finance and Administration, if the employee is a staff member, has the discretion to place an employee on an administrative leave of absence from the college or restrict the employee from specific facilities pending an investigation and conclusion whenever in the Vice President’s judgment the continued presence of a student or employee constitutes a danger to the student or employee or the safety of persons or property, or the seriousness of the allegations warrants such action.

-- Investigation – Campus Safety conducts an investigation and a notice of investigation is sent to complainant and respondent.
+- Investigation – Campus Safety or other Title IX designated investigator conducts an investigation and a notice of investigation is sent to complainant and respondent.
 The complainant and respondent have the right to have one person of their choice (excluding any material witnesses) accompany them throughout the entire process.
 This person does not play an active role in the process and is present only as support.

 - Investigative Summary – Summary is provided to complainant, respondent, Director of Human Resources, and Title IX Coordinator for final review and clarification (hard copies will be retained by appropriate College personnel only).
 If the investigative summary indicates the allegation is unsubstantiated or there is insufficient evidence, the Director of Human Resources will notify the complainant and respondent of such and the process will conclude (the complainant or respondent may still appeal).

-- Meeting with Director of Human Resources – Complainant and respondent each meet with the Director of Human Resources and are given an opportunity to speak to the investigative summary.
+- Communication with Director of Human Resources – Complainant and respondent each meet with the Director of Human Resources and are given an opportunity to speak to the investigative summary.

-- Notice of Conclusion – Director of Human Resources comes to a conclusion based on the investigative summary and notifies complainant and respondent in writing (and in person when feasible) of the College’s decision.
+- Notice of Conclusion – Director of Human Resources comes to a conclusion based on the investigative summary and communication with other involved parties, and notifies complainant and respondent in writing (and in person when feasible) of the College’s decision.
 The College uses a preponderance of evidence (more likely than not) standard for determining conclusions.

 - Appeal – Complainant or respondent has the right to appeal the Director of Human Resources' conclusions (see Appeals section below.)